 1. What is the role of each of the founding leaders?

-WEF, Amazon, The Water Center at the University of Pennsylvania, and Leading Utilities of the World collaborated to launch the Center of Excellence to develop sustainable water practices for AI infrastructure while also using AI to solve global water challenges.
+WEF, Amazon, The Water Center at the University of Pennsylvania, and Leading Utilities of the World collaborated to launch the Center of Excellence to develop sustainable water management practices for AI infrastructure while also using AI to solve global water challenges.
 This knowledge hub at the critical confluence of water and AI brings together water utilities, technology companies, and researchers to address the complex relationship between digital infrastructure and water sustainability.

 - WEF convenes voices in Water and AI to advance water sector resilience and innovation, and provides water professionals the latest in education, training, and best practices.